- General Best Practices

 Your website is not mobile-first

-Your website feels outdated with old design trends
+Your website feels outdated with old design trends and/or you rebranded your school

 Your website is difficult to navigate